NCBI-Hackathons/Staph_aureus_viewer/README.md

 ### Ortholog identification

 For 50 *S. aureus* genomes we extracted the protein-coding sequences (CDS) from the gene feature format (gff) file.
 The CDS fasta files were then converted into individual BLAST databases for performing reciprocal best BLAST search.
-We required a minimum alignment length of 50 nucleotides with a e-value < 0.001 for a best reciprocal BLAST hit using the following R script.
+We required a minimum alignment length of 50 nucleotides with a e-value < 0.001 for a best reciprocal BLAST hit using the `ortholog_identification.R` script.

-`ortholog_identification.R`

 ### JBrowse visualization of *Staphylococcus aureus* genome